Questions About the Many-Worlds Interpretation

 What is the relation to path integrals?

-I feel the path‑integral formulation and the many‑worlds interpretation are closely connected.
-The difficulty is that quantum mechanics does not select a unique basis, so the state of each world depends on the basis chosen.
-If no single basis is preferred, the state of a given world becomes ambiguous.
+I feel that the path-integral formulation and the many-worlds interpretation are closely related.
+One difficulty is that quantum mechanics does not single out a unique basis.
+As a result, the state corresponding to each world depends on the basis we choose.
+If no particular basis is preferred, the state of a given world becomes ambiguous.

-I suspect a unique basis can in fact be chosen.
-Particle position is a natural candidate, and for spin one might treat “positions” in an internal space as a basis.
+I suspect that a unique basis can in fact be chosen.
+Particle position is a natural candidate, and for spin, one might treat “positions” in an internal space as the relevant basis.

 Related Articles: